ministryofjustice/hmpps-integration-api/docs/monitoring-and-alerting/kubernetes.md

 # Kubernetes Logs
-Each pod the service is runs on has its own logs.
+Each pod the service runs on has its own logs.
 These logs contain information which pertains to the instance of the API running within the pod.
 The sort of information that can be obtained from the Kubernetes logs is as follows:
 - Application and server hosting information such as local ports, versions and active profiles.
 - Incoming requests (does not contain sensitive information) i.e. request type, request URL and request body.